Ramunaslfs/inventory-unity/readme.txt

 By using Unity's built-in demo FPS project, I managed to implement "somewhat" functional inventory system.
 Currently the weapon state is not managable as demo has its own weaponry system that I will try to reduce and add my own.

+# FIX FORMATTING - something IDE totally messed up while saving and committing code to Github.
+Shows locally as it is properly formatted, but looks horrible on Github.
+Investigate!